brytebee/note_app/README.md

 # NOTE APP [Educational]

-For learning and educational purposes only.
-In this app I begin learning NodeJS by building this cool console note taking app.
+[For learning and educational purposes only.]
+In this app I began learning NodeJS by building this cool console note taking app.

 ## Built With